 However, your browser doesn't appear to allow cookies by default.

+Where?
 The races will start/finish on Convention Boulevard in front of the Embassy Suites Hotel, address 134 Convention Blvd, Hot Springs, 71901.

 The 10K is obviously 10 kilometers.
 For the metric system-challenged, that’s a wee bit more than 6.2 miles.

 The 5K is half the distance of the 10K.
 That’s 5 kilometers – a wee bit more than 3.1 miles.

 Are the courses certified?
 The 10K course is USAT&F certified, #AR13022DLP, and sanctioned.
 The Summit 2 Summit course is USAT&F Certified, #AR18027WJT and sanctioned.
 The 5K is not certified.

 Is there a time limit or an age requirement for the half marathon?
 There is a 4 hour time limit (7:00 – 11:00 am) so participants must maintain at least an 18:00 minute per mile pace to meet the time limit.
 If you have not completed the course within this time, you will be moved to the sidewalk to complete the course.
 This is for your own safety and security on race day.